 It was a breezy evening in Geraldton, a small coastal town in Western Australia with a population of about 20,000 people at the time.
 I sat on the beach listening to the beating waves and a little art supply shop right across the beach caught my eye.
 I was transported back to my childhood years as soon as I walked in the art supply shop.
-Memories came flooding in of how I love to draw.
-I remembered how I love drawing portraits and how I love having my fingers blackened from shading.
-I remembered winning drawing competitions and how to use my imagination and visualize.
+Memories came flooding in.
+I remembered how I loved drawing portraits and having my fingers blackened from the graphite.
+I remembered those joyful moments of channeling nature and characters.
 I smiled and I knew I had to draw again.
-And I never looked back ever since.

 Through my work, I aim to celebrate the essence, the movement and light of the wildflowers that blossom unfailingly as the season calls.
 Like a dancer to the rhythm of the season.
 Every detail is captured and positioned naturally to create timeless moments, with the hopes of touching one’s heart and spirit.

 The passion for environmental conservation has led me to focus on Australian native plants and to promote their specific uniqueness and biodiversity.
 And now, I am ready to explore the expansive American flora and integrate them in my Australian native illustrations.
 Nature is always inclusive and connected.

 My work is largely based on pencil, graphite and acrylics on paper, vellum and film.
 As an artist, I try to inspire those who see my work to discover and reconnect with, and be inspired by, the beauty of native flora no matter where they are.